Robert R. McCormick: Crusading publisher

 In 1943, he told an audience he helped plan a defence against an invasion from Canada at the end of World War I.

 In June 1947, he gave a 100-year birthday party for the Tribune that included a fireworks show called "the most colossal show since the Chicago fire."

 Other publications noted that everything about the celebration was called "the world's greatest".
 Time magazine editorialized that "the Tribune has been made into a worldwide symbol of reaction, isolation, and prejudice by a man capable of real hate."

 McCormick had purchased the Washington Times-Herald newspaper following the 1948 death of Eleanor Medill "Cissy" Patterson, his first cousin.
 The paper was an "isolationist and archconservative" publication known for sensationalism.

 McCormick appointed his niece, then known as Ruth "Bazy" McCormick Miller as the publisher of the paper in 1949.
 He wanted Bazy to use the paper to create "an outpost of American principles".
 When the two came to a parting of the ways over her relationship with one of the paper's editors, Garvin Tankersley, as well as editorial control over the paper, he ordered her to choose between Tankersley and the Tribune Company.
 As a result, she resigned from the Times-Herald.
 Bazy later said, "I understood when I went to the Times-Herald I was to have full control.
 That control was not given me ...
 There is some difference in our political beliefs.
 I have broader Republican views than [McCormick] has.
 I am for the same people as the colonel, but I am for some more people.

 McCormick tried to run the paper himself, but lost money on the venture, and sold the Times-Herald to The Washington Post in 1954.
 When he announced the sale, one of the paper's board members insisted that Bazy be given a chance to purchase it, so McCormick gave her 48 hours to match the $10 million asking price.
 She could not raise the money to do so.
 Upon the purchase of the Times-Herald, the Post consolidated its market position by discontinuing the rival paper.
+In 1955 he cofounded the American Security Council, an anti-communist organization.